Lumi-supercomputer/LUMI-training-materials/docs/2day-20241210/10-ObjectStorage.md

 done in high availability pairs, we have seen more than one case where a server pair fails making part of the data inaccessible.

-The LUMI-O object storage is much more optimised for reliability and uses a very complicated internal redundancy scheme.
+The LUMI-O object storage is much more optimised for reliability and resilience.
+It uses a very complicated internal redundancy scheme.
 On LUMI-O each object is spread over 11 so-called storage nodes, spread over at least 6 racks, with never more than 2 storage nodes in a single rack.
 As only 8 storage nodes of an object are needed to recover the data of an object, one